-Developers and engineers mainly use this information record known as a trace.
-These are complex in nature and is found in a detailed way.
+Ans: Developers and engineers mainly use this information record known as a trace.
+These are complex in nature and are found in a detailed way.

-Q12) Differentiate between node agent, node, and node group.
+Q12) Differentiate between the node agent, node, and node group.

 1. Node - node is basically the grouping of the processing of the server.
 This grouping is done logically and is well maintained by the Websphere tool.
 It also helps in controlling the operations and data configuration.

-2. Node agent - each node consists of an agent which works side by side the deployment manager and hence the administration process is managed by it.
-In short, the node agent acts as the mediator if both deployment manager and notes.
+2. Node agent - each node consists of an agent that works side by side with the deployment manager and hence the administration process is managed by it.
+In short, the node agent acts as the mediator if both the deployment manager and notes.

-3. Node group - This refers to the grouping of various nodes and has the same capability of that of nodes.
+3. Node group - This refers to the grouping of various nodes and has the same capability as that of nodes.